Graft convictions extend Suu Kyi's prison term to 26 years | Law-Order

 Her supporters and independent analysts say the charges are politically motivated and an attempt to discredit her and legitimise the military's seizure of power while keeping her from taking part in the next election, which the military has promised in 2023.

 In recent months, her trials have been held in a purpose-built courtroom in the main prison on the outskirts of the capital, Naypyitaw.
-She has not been seen or allowed to speak in public since she was arrested and her lawyers, who had been a source of information on the proceedings, were no longer allowed to speak publicly on her behalf or about her trial after a gag order was placed on them last year.
+She has not been seen or allowed to speak in public since she was arrested and her lawyers, who had been a source of information on the proceedings, have not been allowed to speak publicly on her behalf or about her trial since a gag order was placed on them last year.

 In the case decided Wednesday, Suu Kyi was accused of receiving a total of USD 550,000 in 2019 and 2020 from Maung Weik, with separate payments being treated as two offenses.